 The conservation area was designated in 1996 with the aim being to preserve and enhance the distinctive character of St Peters; to maintain the quality of the buildings and the space around them, keeping true to the original design and materials where possible.

 The conservation area statement was revised in April 2005 and provides a character appraisal for the area and guidance that should be followed when any development takes place.
+The Conservation Area boundary was amended in November 2022 to include the Grade II Listed 60-62 Ifield Road.

 Conservation Area Advisory Committee (CAAC)